EinsteinOmics/EinsteinOmics.github.io/_pages/omics-workshop2024.md

 Sessions will run once a week, each Tuesday at 12PM starting from Tuesday Feb 13 - Tuesday March 26th.
 Each session will be about 1.5 hours.
 Food will be served.
 Sessions will be recorded and recordings and code vignettes will be made available at the end of the workshop.

+**Code Vignettes:** Note that the website for the code examples (called "vignettes") is now live.
+Please see the vignette website for all instructions on code vignette for both interactive coding follow-along as well as read-only options: [Code vignette website](https://github.com/EinsteinOmics/OmicsWorkshop)

 **PLEASE NOTE, LOCATIONS HAVE CHANGED DUE TO MASSIVE INTEREST!**